megahealth/megaring-oc/README.md

 3. Call `+[MRApi parseBPData:time:caliSBP:caliDBP:block:]` to parse blood pressure data.

     3.1.
 Tips:   +[MRApi parseMonitorData:completion:] and
-                 +[MRApi parseBPData:time:caliSBP:caliDBP:block:] methods need to verify the AppKey and AppID through the network, or an error will occur when parsing data.
+                 +[MRApi parseBPData:time:caliSBP:caliDBP:block:] methods :
+                  Latest tips:   no need to verify the AppKey and AppID through the network  after v1.12.6；As long as [MRApi setUpWithAppId: appKey: completion:] successfully verifies the AppId and appKey。

 4. Call +[MRApi parseDaily:data] to parse daily data, then you'll get temperature data, only valid duration sleep monitoring;